 The Daily Work of Justice is a conversation series that invites people directly involved in an issue to share their lived experience, as a way of providing space for others to engage with empathy, understanding, and action.
-It was created collaboratively by people from diverse units across William & Mary.
+It was created collaboratively by people from diverse units across William & Mary and Williamsburg.

-Participants will gather around tables, and after a brief introduction, will participate in small group conversations.
-A guest speaker with personal experience in the issue (as described above) and a facilitator will be at each table.
+Each spring, we host a conversation series focused on a social issue and the people directly affected.
+Over the course of three weeks, we engage the topic in conversation with individuals of diverse perspectives and lived experiences.
+Participants gather around tables, and after a brief introduction, participate in small group conversations.
+A guest speaker with personal experience in the issue and a facilitator are at each table.